-Arrive into Islamabad airport where you will be met by the EBT staff member (if you are arriving within 24 hours of the start of the tour); we’ll ferry you to the hotel where you can chill out and freshen up.
+Arrive into Islamabad airport where you will be picked up by our driver (if you are arriving within 24 hours of the start of the tour); we’ll ferry you to the hotel where you can chill out and freshen up.
 We recommend arriving into Islamabad at least one day early so that you can settle in and be ready to go on the morning of day one.
 Note: accommodation pre-tour is not included.

-After our team has assembled, we will have our first group introduction briefing and lunch.
+After our team has assembled, we will have our first group introduction, team briefing and welcome lunch.

 The plan is for our whole group to catch an early morning flight to Skardu (50 minutes), the largest city in Baltistan.
 If the weather is clear, we can catch some truly epic views of Nanga Parbat and other massive peaks in the area.
-Once in Skardu guests will have free time throughout the day to rest and to explore the city and the bazaar.
+Once in Skardu guests will have free time throughout the day to rest and explore the city and the bazaar.
 Today, we will finalize our trekking permits at the local government office and have dinner together as a group.
 Over dinner, you will be properly introduced to our good friend and lead Balti guide for the duration of the trek, Mr. Zahid.

 Day 2 Alternative: Islamabad to Skardu by Road

 Unfortunately, flights in Pakistan do not always run on time.
-If we are unable to take our flight on the morning of day two, it is possible that we will have to drive overland to Skardu from Islamabad (25-30 hours).
-This journey takes a lot of time as the road from Gilgit to Skardu is in an appalling state.
+If we are unable to take our flight on the morning of day two, it is possible that we will have to drive overland to Skardu from Islamabad (18-24 hours).
+This journey takes a lot of time as the road from Gilgit to Skardu is in an appalling state moat of the time.
 EBT staff will evaluate what the best options are for the group and go from there.
-Flying is obviously the best case scenario!
+Flying is obviously the best-case scenario!